 Fees, Finance and Funding

 Investing in your education is a wise decision and it's important to understand the student finance support available.
-From tuition fees to maintenance loans and bursaries to cash scholarships — we're here to help you plan and budget.
+From Further Education bursaries to cash scholarships — we're here to help you plan and budget.

 If you're under 19 years old and a permanent UK resident, our pre-degree courses are completely free of charge.